-UPDATE: Feb.
-21, 2014
+UPDATE: April, 2014

 Examples of topic areas include:

 For example, a fourth-grade teacher and special education teacher may address their approaches as a teaching team; a high school social studies teacher may co-author a manuscript with the school psychologist, a kindergarten teacher in partnership with a university professor may discuss their approaches.

-Audience: Teachers, school-related professionals, pupil personnel services providers, union leaders, parents, administrators, higher education faculty, researchers, legislators, and policymakers.
+Teachers, school-related professionals, pupil personnel services providers, union leaders, parents, administrators, higher education faculty, researchers, legislators, and policymakers.

-Deadline for Proposals: June 9, 2014.
+Deadline for Proposals: June 12, 2015.

 Acceptance of a proposal is not a guarantee of publication.
 Publication decisions are made by the Editorial Board.
 NYSUT retains the right to edit articles.
 The author will have the right to review changes and if not acceptable to both parties, the article will not be included in Educator’s Voice.
 NYSUT may also retain the article for use on the NYSUT website (www.nysut.org) or for future publication in NYSUT United.

 The required article length is flexible.
 Please submit approximately 2,000 – 3,000 words (or 7-9 double-spaced pages plus references).

 Authors are encouraged to write in a direct style designed to be helpful to both practitioners and to others committed to strengthening education.
 Education terms (i.e., jargon, acronyms) should be defined for a broad audience.
 For articles with multiple authors, use one voice consistently.

-Manuscript: Authors must follow American Psychological Association (APA) 6th edition style with in-text citations and references at the end of the article.
+Authors must follow American Psychological Association (APA) 6th edition style with in-text citations and references at the end of the article.
 Do not use footnotes.

 - The context for the reader; describe the setting and student population (e.g., class approaches, whole school approaches).

-- The research base that supports the practice, including relevant citations and their connection to your classroom practice; links to Common Core or other standards.
+- The research base that supports the practice, including relevant citations and their connection to your classroom practice; links to Common Core or other standards

 - Evidence of success that indicates the practice achieved its goal(s).
-Describe student outcomes and evaluation criteria, or metrics.
+Describe student and evaluation criteria, or metrics.

 - How you involved parents and caregivers as partners in your work.

-Deadlines for Volume VIII
+Deadlines for Volume VIIII:

-- June 9, 2014: Proposal submission deadline
+June 12, 2015 - Proposal submission deadline

-- July 7, 2014: NYSUT responds to proposal
+July 10, 2015 - NYSUT responds to proposal

-- Aug.
-29, 2014: Completed article submission
+Sept.
+1, 2015 - Completed article submission

-- April 2015: Publication
+April 2016 - Publication